 Sango and Miroku waiting for the Wind Tunnel to absorb them while their despair consumes the light within the Shikon no Tama leaving it in darkness.

-Sesshoumaru's darkest hour occurs when he finally learns the truth about Tenseiga's origins and the real reason why he was given Meidou Zangetsuha, to the point of him believing that his father wanted Inuyasha to kill him to get the technique back.
-He's left so shaken that he basically abandons his group (Morality Pet included), knowing full well that Naraku is after one of them.
-When he does attacks them, Sesshoumaru is faraway and they had to be rescued by Sango.
+When Sesshoumaru finally learns the truth about Tenseiga's origins and Meidou Zangetsuha's purpose, he concludes his father has groomed Inuyasha to kill him.
+He's so shaken that he abandons his group and, from far away, watches Inuyasha's group save them from Naraku.
 Nothing - not even Kagura's death or Rin's second death - has ever made him despair the way thinking his father hated him did.

 Inuyasha is tricked into thinking he murdered Kagome in his blood rage.
 This breaks him down so completely that he gives into his despair and demon blood.